- Turkey Tours

 - SPECIAL TOURS

 Stop at Heybeliada and Buyukada which is the largest island of the Princes’ Islands archipelago.
 During summer the Princes’ Island area is a popular destination because of the beautiful beaches and the incredibly peaceful surroundings.
 As car traffic is forbidden here, you will enjoy a horse-drawn carriage tour of the island and discover this not spoiled nature jewel.

 |IST-8||Full Day||Istanbul||65 €uro|

 The tour starts with a drive to the pier.
-Cruise on the Marmara sea to go Heybeliada for horse-drawn carriages take the guests on a tour of the island through the pine forest, riding next to picturesque bays and along the old villas and after that we take a ferry to go for largest of the islands, Buyuk Ada,.
-Lunch is serve at a seaside restaurant.
-Time is left to enjoy the cheerful local life on the village square.
+Cruise on the Marmara sea to go Heybeliada for horse-drawn carriages take the guests on a tour of the island through the pine forest, riding next to picturesque bays and along the old villas and after that we take a ferry to go for largest of the island is Büyük Ada.
+After lunch is left to enjoy the cheerful local life on the village square.

 During the Byzantine period, princess and other royalty where exiled on the islands and later members of the Ottoman Sultans family exiled there too, giving the island their present name.
 They were taken by the Ottoman fleet during the siege of Constantinople in 1453.
 During the nineteenth century, the islands became a popular resort for Istanbul’s wealthy and Victorian-era cottages and houses are still preserve on the largest of the Princes’ Islands.

 The islands are an interesting destination because they allow insight into a multicultural society in modern Turkey, possibly alike to the multicultural society that once existed during the Ottoman Empire in places such as nearby Istanbul.